Umbraco Forms

 Default Workflow

-The behaviour to display a message to the user who submitted the form can be configured by clicking on the built-in first workflow step.
+The behavior to display a message to the user who submitted the form can be configured by clicking on the built-in first workflow step.
 This step is labelled Submit message/Go to page, and it can also configure the redirection to another page.

 If a value is selected for Go to page, it will be used to redirect to that page once the form has been submitted.